heroiclabs/nakama-defold/README.md

 This client implements the full API and socket options with the server.
 It's written in Lua 5.1 to be compatible with Lua based game engines.

-Full documentation is [WIP online](https://heroiclabs.com/docs/lua-client-guide) - see [Cocos2d-x JS docs](https://heroiclabs.com/docs/cocos2d-x-js-client-guide/) for reference until the Lua docs are complete: most of the examples there are easily portable as Nakama concepts apply the same way.
+Full documentation is available [here](https://heroiclabs.com/docs/nakama/client-libraries/defold/index.html).

 ## Getting Started

 You'll need to setup the server and database before you can connect with the client.
 The simplest way is to use Docker but have a look at the [server documentation](https://github.com/heroiclabs/nakama#getting-started) for other options.

 1. Install and run the servers.
-Follow these [instructions](https://heroiclabs.com/docs/install-docker-quickstart).
+Follow these [instructions](https://heroiclabs.com/docs/nakama/getting-started/install/docker/).

 2. Add the client to your project.